LautyZ05/startup/README.md

 ### Key features

-- Ability to play Connect 4 as a guest or logged in
+- Ability to play Connect 4 when logged in
-- Single play or multiplay
 - Secure login
 - Updated scoreboards with correct scores (wins/losses/percentage)
-- Controls for easy dot selection
+- Easy controls to place dots
+- See notifications of when players win/lose

 ### Technologies